 - 1% P2O5 = 2.1852% BPL

 Example: A product that contains 12.6% P has the same amount of phosphorus as one with 28.9% P2O5

 What about BioAg’s products?

-BioAgPhos has been used in a number of replicated trials to prove its value as a fertiliser.
+BioAgPhos has been laboratory tested and used in a number of replicated trials to prove its value as a fertiliser.

 Want to know if a BioAg program including BioAgPhos will give your crops or pasture the P it craves?
 Talk to one of our qualified and experienced area managers.
 They’d be delighted to assist.

 McLaughlin M. J. , Fleming N. K. , Simpson P. G. , Bolland M. D. A. , Gilkes R. J., Sale P. W. G. , Blair G. J. , Hepworth G. , Gilbert M. A. , Stewart J., Garden D. L. , Dann P. R. , Hamilton L., Hunter J. , Cayley J. W. D. , Ward G. N. , Johnson D. Lewis D. C. (1997) National Reactive Phosphate Rock Project —aims, experimental approach and site characteristics.
 Australian Journal of Experimental Agriculture 37, 885-904.

 Fertiliser Standards Australia National Code of Practice for fertiliser labelling and warnings